Top Dental GPOs 2026: Group Purchasing Organizations Guide

 Dental Purchasing Group (DPG)

-DPG serves over 3,000 member practices with a focus on comprehensive savings across supplies, equipment, technology, and business services.
-DPG differentiates itself through personalized service - each member works with a dedicated savings advisor who analyzes their current spending and identifies specific savings opportunities.
-DPG reports average member savings of 20-35% on supplies and has expanded into technology purchasing with negotiated rates on practice management software, communication platforms, and office technology.
+DPG describes itself as having members in more than 40 states across the US, focused on savings across supplies, equipment, technology, and business services (the DPG site does not publish an exact member-practice count as of this writing).
+DPG promotes personalized service - each member can work with a savings advisor who reviews current spending and surfaces savings opportunities - and has expanded into technology purchasing with negotiated rates on PMS, communication platforms, and office technology.

 Synergy Dental Partners

-Synergy positions itself as more than a purchasing organization - it combines GPO savings with practice management consulting, marketing support, and technology advisory services.
-This hybrid model appeals to practices that want both purchasing savings and operational guidance.
-Synergy's technology purchasing program is one of the more developed in the dental GPO space, with negotiated contracts for PMS software, digital imaging, patient communication platforms, and emerging AI tools.
+Per the Synergy Dental Partners website, the organization reports 5,500+ participating practices.
+Synergy combines group purchasing savings with practice management consulting, marketing support, and technology advisory services.
+Synergy's technology purchasing program is among the more developed in the dental purchasing space, with negotiated contracts for PMS software, digital imaging, patient communication platforms, and emerging AI tools.

 GPO savings come from several mechanisms, not just volume discounts on individual products.
 Understanding each mechanism helps you evaluate whether a GPO's total value proposition justifies membership.